UltimatChamp/FlawlesslyOptimized/.github/ISSUE_TEMPLATE/zmeta.md

 ---
 name: Other
-about: Want to issue sonething else?
+about: Want to issue something else?
 ---